roderickjackson-bradley/socket_io_app/work/w05/d2/03-producing-an-api-in-express.md

 ### Postman
 <br>

-- In this lesson we'll be using a Chrome extension called Postman.

-- Postman enables us to make any type of HTTP request, including sending along a data payload.
+- In this lesson we'll be using an app called Postman that enables us to make any type of HTTP request, including sending along a data payload.

+- It can be installed by [this download](https://www.getpostman.com/downloads/) or...
-- Install it in Chrome by browsing to `chrome://extensions` and clicking the _Get more extensions_ link at the bottom.

-- Search for and install **Postman**.
+- Postman can also be installed as a Chrome extension by browsing to `chrome://extensions` and clicking the _Get more extensions_ link at the bottom.
+Search for and install **Postman**.

 ---
 ### We need an Express app